 Psychology Today defines it as “the more such individuals open themselves up to other’s pain, the more likely they will come to share those victim’s feelings of heartbreak and devastation.”
 This type of stress develops over time, weeks, months, or even years.

 Internal trauma can be created by first responders, doctors, nurses, and others who are constantly exposed to life-threatening, crisis-oriented situations.
-Caregivers of persons suffering from chronic conditions like dementia may also experience comparable symptoms.
+Caregivers of people suffering from chronic conditions like dementia may also experience comparable symptoms.
 This type of fatigue has an emotional and physical impact, and it can be a workplace hazard.

-Compassion Fatigue vs Burnout
+Compassion Fatigue vs Nurse Burnout

 “I was on a collision course for nurse burnout – I had recenly received a promotion at work and had taken on more resonsibility; was always the one to say ‘yes’ and ‘happy to help’ when we were understaffed, I took on extra patient loads, and it wasn’t uncommon to skip breaks, without thinking about the impact it would have on me.
 It should have come as no surprose that I’d just burnt out.
 It was just too much for one person juggling everyting at work and home and trying to be everything to everyone.”
 8th Year Medical Ward RN